-An overview of the material and methods is depicted in Figure S1.
+10133 An overview of the material and methods is depicted in Fig. S1.

-2.1 | Study area, species distributions and biological traits
+13 134 Study area, species distributions and biological traits 14

 The study area included Europe (including Macaronesia and Iceland) and Anatolia.
-We extracted the distributions for all tetrapods naturally occurring within the study area from Maiorano et al. (2013), which were modelled by combining the extent of occurrence for each species with their habitat requirements (see Maiorano et al., 2013 for a full description of species distribution data).
+We extracted the distributions for all tetrapods naturally occurring within the study area from Maiorano et al. (2013), which were modelled by combining the extent of occurrence for each species with their habitat requirements (see Maiorano et al. (2013) for a full description of species distribution data).
 In total, our analyses focused on 508 bird, 288 mammal, 237 reptile and 103 amphibian species.
-Species distributions were mapped in a regular grid of 300 m resolution, where cells had values of zero for unsuitable habitat, one for marginal habitat (habitat where the species can be present, but does not persist in the absence of primary habitat; Maiorano et al., 2013) and two for primary habitat.
-Here, we treated primary habitat only as 'suitable habitat', which provides a better prediction of the actual species distribution (Ficetola, Rondinini, Bonardi, Baisero, & Padoa-Schioppa, 2015).
-All range maps were upscaled to a 10 × 10 km equal-size area grid (ETRS89; total of 78,873 cells).
-We considered the species potentially present in a 10×10 km cell when they had least one 300 m suitable habitat cell within it.
+Species distributions were mapped in a regular grid of 300 m resolution, where cells had values of zero for unsuitable habitat, one for marginal habitat (habitat where the species can be present, but does not persist in the absence of primary habitat (Maiorano et al., 2013)) and two for primary habitat.
+Here, we treated primary habitat only as "suitable habitat", which provides a better prediction of the actual species distribution (Ficetola, Rondinini, Bonardi, Baisero, & Padoa-Schioppa, 2015).
+All range maps were up-scaled to a 10x10 km equal-size area grid (ETRS89; total of 78,873 cells).
+We considered species potentially present in a 10x10 km cell when they had least one 300 m suitable habitat cell within it.